Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Simply install and run from the created "Play Deus Ex" shortcut in your Start menu under the Deus Ex Community Update Folder.

 This was tested on the 1112fm disc/Steam/GOG versions, but should work on every copy of Deus Ex available, if it doesn't please let us know!
-(Make sure however you use fresh copy for guaranteed intended functionality, as many mods like to overwrite core files.)
+(Make sure however you use a fresh copy for guaranteed intended functionality, as many mods like to overwrite core files.)

 Note: For some currently unknown reasoon on German copies of Windows past versions of the installer crash, possibly current ones as well.
 If you encounter any issues rename the .exe to a .7z, extract and follow the instructions in the ReadMe.